minima-global/minidocs/docs/about/presale.md

 - Min purchase size $150
 - Max purchase size $100,000

-If you wish to purchase more than the maximum, please reach out to info@minima.global
+If you wish to purchase more than the maximum, please contact us via our [Contact page](https://www.minima.global/contact).

 ## What currency can I purchase Minima with?